MahmoudIbrahims/FOcrew/README.md

 ## FOcrew --> Future-Oriented crew
 * This project is a MultiAgents for Business
+* FOcrew is an open-source Multi-Agent System powered by AI,
+* designed for business productivity, automation, and intelligent decision support.
+Built using Python, FastAPI, and CrewAI,
+* FOcrew provides a modular platform to automate data analysis, generate actionable reports, and streamline business operations.

 ### Requirements
 * python 3.10